-The System posted an overall return of 6.1%, performing slightly below its policy benchmark return of 6.2% and actuarial assumption rate of 7.0% for the fiscal year by 0.1% and 0.9% respectively.
-ERS' diverse investment strategy, designed to maximize returns for the long-term, is on the right track for achieving its objective.
-Current investment performance for the three, five and ten year periods are also strong with annualized returns of 8.9%, 6.9% and 9.6% respectively.
+ERS posted an overall return of 1.3%, outperformed its policy benchmark return of -0.2% but underperformed actuarial assumption rate of 7.0% for the fiscal year by 1.5% and 5.7% respectively.
+Current investment performance for the three, five and ten year periods are strong with annualized returns of 5.4%, 6.2% and 8.5% respectively.
 The Board utilizes external portfolio managers in active and passive strategies for investment of the System's assets.
 The managers are monitored and evaluated by the Board and the Investment Consultants.
 Further analysis available in investment section beginning on page 45 of this report.